dodoman8067/mcsm/README.md

   * GCC
   * Clang

-For those who wonder : MSVC is not supported right now.
+MSVC is not supported right now.
 It might lead to unexpected behaviour if you try it.

 ### Dependencies